readevalprint/ambast-project/README.md

             pass

 Held all in memory.
 It will  _easily_ use all your ram.
+For a var to be reconized aas a function, it **must** be called with args and kwargs.
 `else:` is required even if it just contains `pass`.
 This could be fixed in codegen.
 Plus much much more.
 Much More.